electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 The expectation is that this will be launched in 2023 and the first owners will receive it in early 2024.

-It will be based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche.

 ## Size & design

 Even this is an concept, Audi promises that this concept will look very similar to the production ready model.
 At 4.96 meters (16.3 ft.) long, 1.96 meters (6.4 ft.) wide, and 1.44 meters (4.7 ft.) high, its body puts it in the luxury class.
 Its lines are a consistent development in Audi’s contemporary formal language.
 Significant elements like the closed Singleframe and the continuous strip of lights in the rear emphasize its kinship with the other electrically powered Audis in the e-tron fleet.